Monroe District (Santa Rosa, California): Elementary school

 In September 1960, Monroe School opened with double sessions at the old school.
-When the new school opened around October, the double session was discontinued.
+When the new school opened around October, the double sessions ended.

 In 1962, the SRCS sold off the old eight-acre property.
 It has since been turned into a Safeway grocery store and a small strip mall.

 In early 1984, the SRCS Board added the name "James" to the school, apparently without determining if this was accurate.
 A 1996 article by Gaye Lebaron in The Press Democrat indicated that then-outgoing SRCS board member Cynthia Zieber had been on a "crusade" to make sure all schools in the district were named after people.
 Several schools had the first name of the school's namesake added during her tenure.
 LeBaron states in the article that Zieber "worries a little about that James Monroe Elementary since the school was annexed to the Santa Rosa district as the only school in what was known as the Monroe District with no indication that U.S. President James Monroe had anything to do with the name."

-In 2020, School Board Member Omar Medina proposed an emergency action immediately changing the name of the school to remove the objectionable James Monroe to George Ortiz.
+In 2020, school board member Omar Medina proposed an emergency action immediately changing the name of the school to remove the objectionable James Monroe to George Ortiz.
 The board moved to postpone the action in favor of focusing on the COVID-19 emergency.
 In February 2021, the school sought volunteers for a name-change committee and sought the submission of proposed new names.
 Former SRCS director Cynthia Zieber posted that her work to add the "James" to the school name in 1984 was "a mistake."
 On May 26, 2021, the board heard the committee's report which showed the overwhelming support of all constituencies to revert the name back to "Monroe Elementary School."
 The board voted on the motion to rename the school George Ortiz Elementary School, rejecting the proposal on a 4-to-3 vote.
 The board indicated that the matter would be held open for another year to allow further consideration of the George Ortiz name.

+In March 2024, Medina, as chair of the board and facing a recall effort related to school safety, put the name change back on the school board agenda.
+The board agreed to a multi-year process to evaluate new school names to be led by trustees Alegria de la Cruz and Roxanne McNally.